 Few places have a mountain range that acts like a shield preventing invasions by Midwestern winter weather.
 North Carolina is one of those lucky states, giving it a relatively mild and tame winter for its placement up the coast.

 The panhandle tends to experience the coldest temps (hey, just like an actual pan!), and the rest of the state typically has at least one serious snow or ice beating per winter, though they typically don’t linger too long.
-Bonus: on colder days, locals can humor each other with clever lines about the wind sweeping down the plain.
+Bonus: On colder days, locals can humor each other with clever lines about the wind sweeping down the plain.
 Actually, nobody does that.
-But they don’t have to, because things are, more often than not, OK.
+But they don’t have to, because things are, more often than not, okay.

 Generally speaking, the winters tend to be a little rougher the closer you get to DC, which could speak to either geography or the bone-chilling effects of daily political discourse.
 The mountains (obviously) also receive their share of snow, but they’re also quite beautiful and serene, so that couldn’t possibly have anything to do with whatever bullshit is happening on the Senate floor at any given moment.

 If I had a dollar for every time someone has come up to me and said “Let’s talk about Maryland’s climate, specifically in the winter,” I would, as of now, have yet to collect any money.
-Anyway, if you take 68 and go west to Cumberland and farther past, it can get damn cold and snowy, but around Bawlmore it remains relatively tepid.
+Anyway, if you take 68 and go west to Cumberland and farther past, it can get damn cold and snowy, but around Bawlmore, it remains relatively tepid.